ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 #h(0pt)

 The keycloak component is used as a user pool and as a user authentication and authorization utility.
-For this we have created a specifc SKA Realm which contains the available users together with their assigned roles.
+For this we have created a specific SKA Realm which contains the available users together with their assigned roles.
 The supported roles are:
 - SKA_ADMIN: role that practically allows access to all endpoints